In observance of Good Friday, Marygrove College will close on April 14 and reopen April 17. Happy Easter! 🥚🐰🥚🐇 https://t.co/KUXRxZyhmQ

 The Bachelor of Arts with a major in English (36 required credit hours) is designed for students who want a sound background in literature and writing as preparation for graduate study or for your individual career goals.

 Contemporary American Authors Lecture Series Every spring the English and Modern Languages Department brings a noted author to the campus for a public reading or lecture.
-Students may take ENG 320, a course in the guest author’s works, and attend a class session with the author.
-Previous guests in the series have been Gloria Naylor, Mary Helen Washington, John Edgar Wideman, Octavia Butler, Jamaica Kincaid‚ Rita Dove, Virginia Hamilton, Ernest J. Gaines, Merle Collins, Lucille Clifton, Toi Derricotte, Edwidge Danticat, Cornelius Eady, Pearl Cleage, Edward P. Jones, Charles Johnson, Marilyn Nelson, Samuel R. Delany, Elizabeth Alexander, Walter Mosley, and Harryette Mullen.
+Students may take ENG 320, a course in the guest author’s works, and attend a master class with the author.
+Previous guests in the quarter-century-long series have been Gloria Naylor, Mary Helen Washington, John Edgar Wideman, Octavia Butler, Jamaica Kincaid‚ Rita Dove, Virginia Hamilton, Ernest J. Gaines, Merle Collins, Lucille Clifton, Toi Derricotte, Edwidge Danticat, Cornelius Eady, Pearl Cleage, Edward P. Jones, Charles Johnson, Marilyn Nelson, Samuel R. Delany, Elizabeth Alexander, Walter Mosley, Harryette Mullen, Paul Beatty, Terrance Hayes, Natasha Trethewey, and Andrea Lee.
 As an English major or minor you will have the opportunity to serve on the host committee for this event.

 This annual award is presented at the College’s annual Honors Convocation to recognize students whose work demonstrates the highest standards of scholarly excellence and appreciation of the powers of language.